GregAskew/Countries/README.md

 # Countries
-Countries database with Currencies and TimeZones
+Countries database with Currencies, TimeZones, and CallingCodes.